 The study finds that giving to education includes all cash and non-cash donations from itemizing and non-itemizing U.S. households to U.S. education charities, including institutions of higher education, private K-12 schools, vocational schools, libraries, educational research and policy, and many other types of organizations serving an educational purpose.

-According to the report, giving to education will be higher in 2017 and 2018.
+According to the report, giving to education will be higher in 2018.
 The current projections predict it to be higher than it has been in the previous ten years.
 It will still be lower than the previous twenty-five and forty-year average.
 Giving to education is predicted to increase by 6.3% in 2017 and 6.0% in 2018.

 - GDP growing above the average